davidsonbrsilva/mypets/README.md

 ## Installation
 - Clone this repository;
 - Browse to the project root folder;
+- Duplicate the `.env.example` file and rename it to `.env`;
-- Open the `.env` file in your text editor to input your database configurations.
+- Open the `.env` file in your text editor to input your database configuration.
 The default values are:

   ```
   DB_CONNECTION: mysql
   DB_USERNAME: root
-  DB_PASSWORD: 123456
+  DB_PASSWORD:
   ```

 - Open your terminal in root folder and type the follow commands:

+  - `php artisan key:generate`.
+     This generates a key for the application;

   - `php artisan migrate`.
-     This creates the project tables in database);
+     This creates the project tables in database;

   - `php artisan db:seed` (optional).
      This creates random data to feed the database.

   - `php artisan serve`.
-     This start the development server to listen our requests in specified ip and port (localhost:8000 by default).
+     This starts the development server to listen our requests in specified ip and port (localhost:8000 by default).

 ## Usage
 - Open your REST client.
 We recommend Insomnia, but feel free to choose yours.